zhicongsun/SUSTech-Advanced-AI/README.md

-# Advanced-AI
+# SUSTech Advanced-AI
-Advanced artificial intelligence
+Some homeworks of Advanced artificial intelligence